enterpriselevelcoder/sonic-stringify/README.md

 # Lightining fast JSON stringify library

 A lightning fast JSON serializer for Javascript Objects.
-150x faster than JSON.stringify.
+150% faster than JSON.stringify.

 # Performance Comparison

-We ran 3 different benchmarks comparing to JSON.stringify and our library serialization is `150 times` faster for simple objects, `20 times` faster for medium complexity objects and similar results for complex objects.
+We ran 3 different benchmarks comparing to JSON.stringify and our library serialization is `150%` faster for simple objects, `20%` faster for medium complexity objects and similar results for complex objects.

 ## Benchmark times